sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-outofboxexperience.md

 **Warning**
 This setting is deprecated.
-The Initial Configurations Tasks application is not available in Windows Server® 2012.
+The Initial Configurations Tasks application is not available in Windows Server 2012.